kevinwatson/hobbyist-radio-book/070-chapter-06.md

 ## Common Uses

+Ham radio is the ultimate electronics and radio enthusiast's playground.
+With the wide variety of hardware and the option to legally build your own hardware, ham radio operators have a lot of options.
+Ham frequencies are not for commercial use, which keeps the frequencies free from being overtaken by commercial interests.

+Ham radio enthusiasts use the airwaves to chat, also known as rag chew.
+They use the airwaves to make contacts with old friends and make new friends.
+They use the airwaves to test out their new equipment.
+They get on the air to see how far their new equipment will transmit.

+Ham nets are another use of the ham radio frequencies.
+Nets are scheduled over the air meetings where users check in and topics are discussed.

+Competitions are also popular among ham radio users.
+These contests are frequently called contesting.
+Contesting consists of making as many contacts as possible (by exchanging the call signs and locations with other operators) within a specific time period.

 ## Common Practices

 There are a number of common phrases that ham radio operators use to communicate.
 Some of these phrases are carried over from CB radio operations.